roderickjackson-bradley/socket_io_app/work/w11/d2/04-react-ajax-lab.md

 - Hold the starships in state and expose them individually via a method that can be passed down via a prop.
 The method should accept an argument that can be used to identify which starship to return to the caller (`<Starship>`).

 - Review the Client-side Routing in React lesson's _Defining Routes with URL Parameters_ section for assistance with how to define routes with parameters used to pass information to components.

+## Deliverable

+Commit your code and slack the link to this lab in your repo.

 ## Bonus